 How to keep toddler hands out of their diaper

-Fortunately, when a toddler puts his hands in his diaper, it is usually the byproduct of a primary urge or desire.
 If you can figure out why your child is putting his hands in his diaper, you should be able to find an alternative way of satisfying the original urge.

 Give them something else to focus on

 If your toddler has an awkward tendency to play with himself when being changed in public, you probably want to discourage that behavior without drawing attention to it.
-Try keeping a small toy in your diaper bag that your child only plays with during diaper changes.

 Make it a game

 If your toddler is playing with themselves or their diaper as a way of getting a rise out of you, you may be able to divert that attention with a game.
-If your child is old enough, you could try occupying him by counting together during changing time.
+If your child is old enough, you could try occupying him by counting together during changing times.

 Change dirty diapers promptly